turingschool/curriculum/source/projects/black_thursday/iteration_5.markdown

 sa.merchants_with_pending_invoices
 ```

-**Note:** an invoice is considered pending if none of it’s transactions are successful.
+**Note:** an invoice is considered pending if one or more of it’s transactions are not successful.

 Which merchants had only one transaction: